Reignfire

 Reignfire is a fictional character and villain appearing in American comic books published by Marvel Comics.
-The character has appeared in the series X-Force.
+The character primarily appeared in the series X-Force.
 His original creators were Fabian Nicieza and Matt Broome, who had completely different plans for the villain than what evolved.

-Creation history
+Publication history

-Originally, Fabian Nicieza had meant for Reignfire to be a time traveling, slightly older, more mentally disturbed version of Sunspot.
-However, when a later writer John Francis Moore took over the title he changed the original plan and came up with the explanation about the protoplasmic, amorphous origin.
+Originally, Fabian Nicieza intended for Reignfire to be a time traveling, slightly older, more mentally disturbed version of Sunspot.
+When writer John Francis Moore took over the title X-Force, he changed the original plan and made Sunspot a protoplasmic entity who took Sunspot's form.

 Fictional character biography

-Following the "X-Cutioner's Song" event, the members of the Mutant Liberation Front (MLF) are imprisoned and left without a leader.
+Following the events of "X-Cutioner's Song", the members of the Mutant Liberation Front (MLF) are imprisoned and left without a leader.
 Reignfire frees MLF members Forearm, Reaper, Wildside, and Tempo from prison and recruits Moonstar and Locus into the group.
 He tasks the group with killing Henry Peter Gyrich, an anti-mutant government liaison.
 However, their attempt is foiled by X-Force.
 During the battle, Locus and Sunspot are teleported away after their powers inadvertently react with one another.

-During a battle, Reignfire removes his mask and reveals himself to be the missing Sunspot.
+During a later battle, Reignfire removes his mask and reveals himself to be the missing Sunspot.
 Cable uses his telepathy to suppress the Reignfire persona in Sunspot, which inadvertently gives Sunspot knowledge of Askani—Cable's religion and language.

-Later, Sunspot goes to visit his friend and former New Mutants teammate Skids in Colorado when the pair are attacked by Locus and Reignfire.
+Sunspot goes to visit his friend and former New Mutants teammate Skids in Colorado when the pair are attacked by Locus and Reignfire.
 Reignfire reveals that he was originally a protoplasmic entity in the possession of the Celestials who gained Sunspot's appearance and powers after being given a sample of his blood by Gideon.
-While close to Sunspot, Reignfire is able to telepathically link with Sunspot and manipulate his actions.
+While close to Sunspot, Reignfire is able to telepathically link with him and manipulate his actions.

 Reignfire later appears back on the Celestials' ship, which is attacked by X-Force.
 After a battle, Reignfire is crushed to death by a Celestial golem.